Absio/java-sdk/examples/key-management-app/README.md

 The intent of this Swing application is to show how to use all of the features of the Key Management portion of the SDK.

 ## Java
 This SDK was written with the Java 7 language level, but was tested exclusively against Java 8.
+This may not work for Java versions greater than 8.

 ## Java Cryptography Extension (JCE) Unlimited Strength
 In order to use the SDK to perform any cryptography, the JDK/JRE must be updated for the [Java Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html)(this is for JDK 1.8).